From desert mesas to the highest mountain peaks, Albuquerque has a lot of outdoor fun to celebrate!

 Up north, the Rio Grande rushes through rapids, but through Albuquerque, it runs low and slow.
 Cool off on the waters right in the Duke City - learn how to paddle board, try out a kayaking adventure or take windsurfing lessons.
 Discover ways you can get wet in the Rio Grande here.

-The 50 Mile Activity Loop starts in Albuquerque's historic downtown before crossing the Rio Grande river and heading north toward Petroglyph National Monument on the city's westside.
-Continuing north along the river, the trail plateaus on the West Mesa, offering beautiful views of the North Valley and historic farmland.
-The trail then returns to the river, navigating through the exquisite cottonwood-lined Bosque before bending eastward and gaining elevation toward the Sandia Mountains.
-Passing Balloon Fiesta Park, the 50 Mile Loop shares the scenic Tramway Road that runs alongside the mountains.
-After reaching the loop’s highest point near the intersection of County Line Road and Tramway, it's all downhill, winding through Albuquerque's North East Heights, Uptown and Historic Nob Hill Neighborhoods.
-After crossing world-famous Route 66, the trail has a final downhill section back to the start point at Downtown Civic Plaza.
+Albuquerque is one of the country's most bike friendly cities, boasting trails from the historic downtown are, to the Rio Grande, and even heading north toward Petroglyph National Monument on the city's westside.
+Continuing north along the river, the trails plateau on the West Mesa, offering beautiful views of the North Valley and historic farmland.
+The trail along the river, navigates through the exquisite cottonwood-lined Bosque before bending eastward and gaining elevation toward the Sandia Mountains.
+Take your route north and head towards Balloon Fiesta Park, where bike paths share the scenic Tramway Road that runs alongside the mountains.
+Then, from the highest point near the intersection of County Line Road and Tramway, it's all downhill, trails wind through Albuquerque's North East Heights, Uptown and Historic Nob Hill Neighborhoods.